 Accordingly, the Auditor's findings are duly noted and the Auditor's recommendations for the District to utilize all remedies available to it have been attempted in good faith as evidenced by the District's actions.
-The District is diligently working with its legal counsel and the Trustee to find remedies to avoid such findings in the future.
+The District is now current with all Debt Service payments due as of this date.
+There are no funds available to replenish the Debt Service Account requirements, so that finding will likely continue.